bernhardAxonIvy/doc/source/engine-guide/integration/index.rst

   For scalability, to increase performance and provide high availability its possible to run the |ivy-engine| in a cluster.
 * :ref:`Elasticsearch <elasticsearch>`:
-  An Elasticsearch server is bundled with the Axon Ivy Engine.
+  An Elasticsearch server is bundled with the |ivy-engine|.
   For high traffic systems it may make sense to install the Elasticsearch Server on a dedicated node.
 * :ref:`systemdb`:
   The |ivy-engine| needs a database management system to store its workflow data.